-My Baby, My Move+ (MBMM+, 2019-2021) is a peer-led wellness intervention which aims to reduce excessive gestational weight gain (EGWG) by targeting prenatal physical activity, mood, and sleep quality.
+My Baby, My Move+ (MBMM+, 2019-2021) is an NIH-funded peer-led wellness intervention which aimed to reduce excessive gestational weight gain (EGWG) by targeting prenatal physical activity, mood, and sleep quality.
 Up to 50% of pregnant women in the U.S. gain weight in excess of the Institute of Medicine guidelines.
 EGWG leads to poor maternal and child outcomes.
 It also sets the stage for long-term overweight/obesity for both mother and child.

-A pilot randomized controlled two arm trial (MBMM+ intervention; Baby Basics program) will be conducted.
-Up to 100 pregnant women (50 intervention arm, 50 control arm) will be recruited from the Denver Metro and surrounding areas.
-Women in the intervention arm will participate in the 12-week MBMM+ intervention.
-The intervention will be offered both virtually and in-person.
+A pilot randomized controlled two arm trial (MBMM+ intervention; Baby Basics program) was conducted.
+Up to 100 pregnant women (50 intervention arm, 50 control arm) were recruited from the Denver Metro and surrounding areas.
+Women in the intervention arm participated in the 12-week MBMM+ intervention.
+The intervention was completed virtually.
 The overall goal of the MBMM+ intervention is to instill healthy habits (e.g., physical activity, good sleep hygiene, stress management) during and beyond pregnancy.
 Findings from this study will be used to inform a future, larger randomized trial.

 Utilizing online technology to improve provider-patient communication on prenatal mood disorders